 - Season after you’re done

-- the dry herb stuffing mix suggested here + the spicy sausage lends a TREMENDOUS amount of flavor so I usually don’t add any seasonings, but if you normally do wait until it is done – taste – and decide whether you really need more so you don’t over-season it
+- The dry herb stuffing mix suggested here + the spicy sausage gives it a TREMENDOUS amount of flavor.
+Therefore, I usually don’t add any seasonings.
+If you normally do wait until it is done.
+Taste it and then decide whether you want more so you don’t over-season it.

 This is what you need and how to make Pickford stuffing

 - Sausage – Jimmy Dean (spicy is best)

 - Italian sausage can be used if you can’t find the above

 - Chicken broth

 - What is the best boxed stuffing? – You MUST use this Pepperidge Farm herb stuffing for it to be out of this world.
 Do NOT substitute for a cheaper brand.